RonaldAllanRivera/book-reader/README.md

   - Ships with a `RemoteLLMClient` that targets an OpenAI-style `/chat/completions` endpoint.
   - Prompts are specialized for reading comprehension and multiple-choice questions.

+- **Optional local OCR for image-based books**
+  - Uses **easyocr** (pure-Python OCR) together with `Pillow`/`numpy` to read text from screenshots of book pages rendered as images.
+  - OCR runs locally on your CPU (no extra API cost); accuracy depends on page quality.

 - **Optional Tkinter desktop controller**
-  - Small GUI window to launch SLZ, start auto-reading, and start the quiz assistant.
+  - Small GUI window to launch SLZ, manage screenshots, and start the quiz assistant.
+  - Supports a **screenshot-based reading workflow**: paste page screenshots from the clipboard, see thumbnails for all pages, and batch-transcribe them with local OCR.
   - Chrome remains a normal external window; Tkinter is only the control panel.

 - **User experience focus**